Idaho State Long-Term Care Ombudsman Office Facility Visit Form - aaani 2026

 3. Fill in the 'Facility Name', 'Type of Facility', and 'Facility Administrator or Manager on Duty'.
 This information helps identify the location and responsible personnel during your visit.

 4. Indicate how many residents you visited and the number of licensed beds available in the facility.
-Check if there is a secured unit by selecting ‘Yes’ or ‘No’.
+If applicable, check whether there is a secured unit.

-5. Proceed through each checklist item, marking ‘Yes’ or ‘No’ based on your observations regarding residents' conditions, facility safety, and staff interactions.
+5. Proceed through each checklist item, marking ‘Yes’ or ‘No’ based on your observations regarding resident care, safety, and facility conditions.
 Be thorough to ensure accurate reporting.

 See more Idaho State Long-Term Care Ombudsman Office Facility Visit Form - aaani versions